OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 1. Define the tab and the groups and controls that appear on it.
 1. Register the contextual tab with Office.
 1. Specify the circumstances when the tab will be visible.

+## Configure the add-in to use a shared runtime

+Adding custom contextual tabs requires your add-in to use the shared runtime.
+For more information, see [Configure an add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).

 ## Define the groups and controls that appear on the tab